The Pen Tool is used to define your own vector points and create custom paths with Bezier Curves.

 #3 Hold three more fingers

-Watch this video from Will Paterson to learn How to Master the Pen Tool using Vectornator on his iPad.
+Video Tip – How to Master the Pen Tool using Vectornator on iPad with Will Paterson.

 How to Join Paths with the Pen Tool